ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 Upon receiving a request to fetch Machine History Registration/Updation Detail with the input parameters (Machine ID, Date and Language Code), the system Fetches all the attributes of Machine from the history table for the Machine ID, Date and Language Code received

-The record fetched are the latest record existing on or before the date received in the input parameter
+The record fetched is the latest record existing on or before the date received in the input parameter

 Refer below for the process: